 - Litigated a multi-million-dollar case in Texas state and federal courts concerning allegations of trade secret misappropriation, tortious interference, and breach of contract levied by a major defense contractor.

-- Obtained injunctive relief in the District of Columbia federal court enjoining use of proprietary information by a former teaming partner.
+- Obtained injunctive relief in federal court enjoining use of proprietary information by a former teaming partner.

 - Litigated a Virginia state court action involving allegations of improper employee “raiding,” breach of a teaming agreement, and theft of trade secrets.